XRTK/com.xrtk.core/articles/00-GettingStarted.md

 * [Adding additional Platforms](#adding-additional-platforms)
 * [Build and Play](#build-and-play)

 One of the Mixed Reality Toolkit's primary goals was to ensure new projects can get up and running as fast as possible.
-To this end, the default configuration supplied in the XRTK's SDK ensures you can simply import, play and run a new project right out of the box.
+To this end, the default configuration supplied in the toolkit SDK ensures you can simply import, play and run a new project right out of the box.

 ## Prerequisites